garfix/movemegif/README.md

 * GIF (or rather Netscape's Application Block) does not allow you to start looping a subset of all frames.
 * While GIF allows you to _restore to background color_ at the end of a frame, browsers interpret this by "restoring" to the pixels that show though from the page on which the image is located.
+* The global color table is a color table that is shared by all frames that use it.
+    Use the global color table only when space requirements are much more important than GIF creation time requirements.

 Thanks a great deal to Matthew Flickinger for writing an awesome [GIF format explanation](http://www.matthewflickinger.com/lab/whatsinagif/index.html)